 He was also the Director of Soccer and Player Development at the Asphalt Green Soccer Club.
 The Asphalt Green Soccer Club is a competitive, tryout-based youth soccer team for boys and girls in New York City.
 Their competitive soccer program is structured to help players excel and aspire to the highest level of competition and transition into collegiate soccer programs.
 Garbar continues to work closely with the player and coaching development of the club.

-From New Rochelle, N.Y., Garbar graduated from the University of Delaware in 2002 with a bachelor's degree in liberal arts, before earning his master's in teaching from fellow Northeast-10 Conference member Pace University in 2007.
+From Maplewood, N.J., Garbar graduated from the University of Delaware in 2002 with a bachelor's degree in liberal arts, before earning his master's in teaching from fellow Northeast-10 Conference member Pace University in 2007.
 An established coach at the academy level as well, he is the creator and director of New Era Soccer Academy, among various other ventures into the world of player development.